Stories from Main Street

 Since 2012, we have engaged young people in a dozen states through our Stories: YES initiative.
 More than 400 youth participants from small communities have researched topics important to their towns' histories, conducted interviews, collected photos and footage, and assembled their work into a final digital project.

-In 2016, we partnered with the MuseWeb Foundation, the non-profit arm of the international Museums and the Web Conference, to develop "Be Here: Main Street," a pilot program working with local communities in Minnesota to not only collect stories and diversity the voices of culture but also to make connections between communities, county governments, and local businesses.
+In 2016, we partnered with the MuseWeb Foundation, the non-profit arm of the international Museums and the Web Conference, to develop "Be Here: Main Street," a pilot program working with local communities in Minnesota to not only collect stories and diversify the voices of culture but also to make connections between communities, county governments, and local businesses.
 Learn more about the program and how you can participate.
 Follow the project on Twitter and social media at #bHereMainSt.

 Share Your Story